HodgesGenomicsLab/NatProtocols_ATACme/README.md

 trimming_loop.sh
 ```
 ## Mapping
 Aligning reads to a reference genome is the subsequent step in sequencing analyses.
 As fragments generated in ATAC-Me undergo bisulfite conversion, we use the MethPipe alignment tool WALT.
+Alignment tools for converted libraries need to be able to account for discrepancies resulting from cytosine deamination.
 ```
 walt_index.slrm
 walt.slrm
 walt_loop.sh
 ```
 ## Methylation Analysis
+At this step, we separate our analyses for accessibility and DNA methylation.
+Methylation analysis is continued using the MethPipe package.
+The output of these steps is a .meth file which contains data for each CpG captured by the library and its methylation level.
 ```
 methprocess.slrm
 methprocess_loop.sh
 ```
 ## Peak Calling
+As is the case with other ATAC based methods, we identifying accumulation of reads, and thus accessible regions, using peak calling methods.
+There are a variety of peak calling softwares available for this type of analysis.
+The ENCODE project recommends using MACS2 for calling peaks on individual replicates prior to generating a consensus peak list through setting IDR thresholds.
+An alternative is to use Genrich, as recommended by  Harvard FAS Informatics.
+Genrich incorporated all replicates initially into its peak calling algorithm.
+We have typically prefer to use Genrich as it included an ATAC correction and its handling of biological replicates is more streamlined.
+However, different methods may be more appropriate depending on your individual study.
 ```
 genrich.slrm
 ```